I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 I am always a bit rushed when travelling in Iceland, but not by Hvítserkur.

-What I found quite eerie though was that amidst this abundant flora, there was no fauna.
+What I found quite eerie, though, was that amidst this abundant flora, there was no fauna.
 Not a single bird - where were all the migrating birds, which I see and hear all over Iceland?

-We visited Hvítserkur in the first week of August and for sure there should have been some birds here.
+We visited Hvítserkur in the first week of August, and for sure, there should have been some birds here.

 Smjörgras - Bartsia Alpina

-Once up I took a dirt path to the top of Hvítserkur.
+Once up, I took a dirt path to the top of Hvítserkur.

-It is possible to stand right on top of the waterfall as it is so wide and the river Fitjaá is not that powerful.
+It is possible to stand right on top of the waterfall, as it is so wide, and the river Fitjaá is not that powerful.

-It can be slippery though so be careful here.
-And if the wind is blowing from the west you might get totally drenched when you get the waterfall in your face.
+It can be slippery, though, so be careful here.
+And if the wind is blowing from the west, you might get totally drenched when you get the waterfall in your face.

 My husband standing on top of Hvítserkur waterfall

-After a while the wind turned in exactly that direction, so we took off when my husband was getting drenched.
-He was wearing the traditional Icelandic woollen sweater lopapeysa, which his mother knitted, and it is not comfortable wearing these sweaters when they get wet.
+He was wearing the traditional Icelandic woollen sweater, lopapeysa, which his mother knitted, and it is not comfortable to wear when wet.

-Further above Hvítserkur, I saw another small, but pretty waterfall.
+Further above Hvítserkur, I saw another small but pretty waterfall.

-A waterfall in Fitjaá river above Hvítserkur
+A waterfall in the Fitjaá river above Hvítserkur

 We visited several other smaller waterfalls further down in the Fitjaá river.
-I must say though that I am not quite sure if I got the correct names for them as there were so many smaller ones.
+I must say, though, that I am not quite sure if I got the correct names for them, as there were so many smaller ones.

 Small waterfalls in the Fitjaá river

-The first little waterfall I visited on my way down to Skorradalur valley, was the one in my photo above.
+The first little waterfall I visited on my way down to Skorradalur valley was the one in my photo above.

-What caught my attention was the big-nosed troll to the left of the waterfall :) Above this small waterfall was another waterfall a little bigger.
+What caught my attention was the big-nosed troll to the left of the waterfall :) Above this small waterfall was another waterfall, a little bigger.

 Kvíafoss waterfall

-Kvíafoss waterfall was the next one - and the biggest of the waterfalls I visited in Fitjaá river apart from the large Hvítserkur.
+Kvíafoss waterfall was the next one - and the biggest of the waterfalls I visited in the Fitjaá river apart from the large Hvítserkur.

-Fitjaá is the spawning area of Arctic char and brown trout and it is believed that no fish can go further up the river than to the roots of Kvíafoss.
+Fitjaá is the spawning area of Arctic char and brown trout, and it is believed that no fish can go further up the river than to the roots of Kvíafoss.

-It then happened one day that somebody broke this rule and caught tusk - keila in Icelandic.
-Since that incident fishing stopped at this place.
-The folklore tells us that since then the waterfall got the name Keilufoss - Tusk Falls instead of Sarpur as it was called before.
+The folklore tells us that since then, the waterfall got the name Keilufoss - Tusk Falls instead of Sarpur, as it was called before.

 We had by now reached the end of the 4x4 gravel road by the bridge with the signs Vatnshorn and Bakkakot.
 There we found yet another small waterfall, which I believe is Kjúkufoss.